 *Our closed Facebook groups are only open to parents known to Down Syndrome Victoria.

-Please see our MAP to find a local group - If there is not a group in your area, we may be able to assist with setting up a group or put you in contact with other local families.
+Please contact us to find a local group - if there is not a group in your area, we may be able to assist with setting up a group or put you in contact with other local families.
 Groups tend to come and go depending on the level of interest in the area.
-We are always keen to hear from parents about their need for a support group close to the
+We are always keen to hear from parents about their need for a support group close to them.

-For more information please email our Family Support Team or phone us on 9486 9600 ext: 202
+For more information please email our Family Support Team or phone us on 9486 9600.

 Association for Children with a Disability (ACD) - Regional parent support coordinators - Contact the Parent Support Worker in your region for information about support groups and other activities in your local area.